ImperialCardioGenetics/paralogueAnnotator/README.md

     example of "variants" output for variant chr3:38630420 (in SCN5A)
     |SCN10A:chr3_38792158:rs202143516:REFID=1:V/I:V/G|

-*in paraloc mode there will be only one output per paralogue gene; in variant mode there may by multiple variants (and therefore outputs) per gene
+In `paraloc` mode there will be only one output per paralogue gene; in `variants` mode there may by multiple variants (and therefore outputs) per gene.

-*paralogue variants that are output from this plugin come from dbSNP (which includes ClinVar variants) and HGMD
-    variants beginning with "rs" come from dbSNP variants beginning with "C" come from HGMD
+Paralogue variants that are output from this plugin come from dbSNP (which includes ClinVar variants) and HGMD: variants beginning with "rs" come from dbSNP; variants beginning with "C" come from HGMD.

-*the "damaging" option shows variants that have *at least* one annotation as "damaging" in the ensembl database
+The `damaging` option shows variants that have *at least* one annotation as "damaging" in the ensembl database.